-The Company is exposed to foreign exchange movements on future portfolio distributions denominated in Australian dollars (AUD), Canadian dollars (CAD), Euros (EUR), Norwegian Kroner (NOK) and US dollars (USD).
+The Company is exposed to foreign exchange movements on future portfolio distributions denominated in AUD, CAD, EUR, NOK and USD.
 An in-depth review of hedging strategy is carried out on an annual basis.

-61% of the portfolio by value has cash flows denominated in currencies other than Pound Sterling.
+61% of the portfolio by value has cash flows denominated in currencies other than Pound sterling.
 The Management Board has implemented a policy of using forward contracts to hedge a portion of its anticipated foreign currency cash flows.
-The Company seeks to provide protection over the Pound Sterling dividends that the Company aims to pay on the ordinary shares over the next four years, in order to reduce the risk of currency fluctuations and the volatility of returns that may result from such currency exposure.
+The Company seeks to provide protection over the Pound sterling dividends that the Company aims to pay on the ordinary shares over the next 4 years, in order to reduce the risk of currency fluctuations and the volatility of returns that may result from such currency exposure.
 In April 2014 BBGI entered into a number of forward contracts in accordance with the Company's hedging policy on assets acquired since 1 December 2013.
-The Company intends to enter into additional hedge contracts in Q3 2014 to maintain the four-year hedging programme.
-The Company does not currently hedge the future Euro cash flows, as it is forecasted that these cash flows will continue to be used to cover the fund's running costs which are largely Euro denominated.
+The Company intends to enter into additional hedge contracts in Q3 2014 to maintain the four year hedging programme.
+The Company does not currently hedge the future Euro cash flows as it is forecasted that these cash flows will continue to be used to cover the fund's running costs which are largely Euro denominated.